cea-hpc/modules/doc/source/design/variants.rst

 ^^^^^^^^^^^^^^^

 - When loading a module with variant, if this module is already loaded but with a different variant set an error is raised

+- Tags applying specifically on variants do not appear over ``avail`` result

+    - As variant are not treated on ``avail`` mode
+    - However if a module is loaded and tags apply to the variant selected, these tags will appear on the module designation within ``avail`` result